Rand-Jelo/Georgiobandera1/STEP_BY_STEP_DEPLOYMENT.md

 ---

+## Step 5: Initial Deploy (We'll Configure Bindings After)

+**Note**: Cloudflare Pages only has "Save and Deploy" - you can't save without deploying.
+That's okay!
+We'll do an initial deployment first, then configure the database and R2 bindings in the project settings afterward.

+1. Scroll down to the bottom of the configuration page
+2. Review your build settings one more time:
+   - Framework preset: None
+   - Build command: `npm install && npm run build:cf`
+   - Build output directory: `.open-next`
+   - Node version: 20
+3. Click the big blue **"Save and Deploy"** button
+4. The first deployment will start (this may take 5-10 minutes)
+5. **Note**: This initial deployment may have some errors related to database/R2, but that's expected - we'll fix those next

+---

-## Step 5: Create D1 Database
+## Step 6: Create D1 Database

-**IMPORTANT**: Do this BEFORE clicking "Save and Deploy"
+While the first deployment is running (or after it completes):

-1. In a new tab, go back to Cloudflare Dashboard
+1. In a new tab, go to Cloudflare Dashboard
 2. Navigate to **Workers & Pages** → **D1** (in the left sidebar)
 3. Click **"Create database"** button
 4. Fill in: